syntevo/docs/src/SmartGit/Manual/GUI/Repository/Clone.md

 However, deselect **Fetch all Heads and Tags** if you are only interested in a specific branch (head) or tag for very large repositories.
 This allows you to control which branch to fetch and optionally choose not to **Fetch all commits** but instead **Fetch Only the Latest x commits** for a shallow clone to a depth of **x** commits.

-#### Note
+> [!NOTE]

-- Some Git commands do not work correctly with partial repositories (e.g., Pull with Rebase), and tools like GitVersion may not work correctly with partial clones.
+> - Some Git commands do not work correctly with partial repositories (e.g., Pull with Rebase), and tools like GitVersion may not work correctly with partial clones.

 In the subsequent steps, you must provide the path to the local directory where the clone should be created and configure a few options.